Northwest Golf Media Association Announces Recipient of 2014 NWGMA Scholarship, Jade Richardson

-Christopher Shaw, a senior-to-be at Washington State University, has been selected as the recipient of the 2013 NWGMA Scholarship, which is given annually by the Northwest Golf Media Association.
+Jade Richardson, a fifth-year senior at Simon Fraser University (SFU) in Burnaby, B.C., has been selected as the recipient of the 2014 NWGMA Scholarship, which is given annually by the Northwest Golf Media Association.

-Christopher Shaw, recipient of the 2013 NWGMA Scholarship
+Jade Richardson, recipient of the 2014 NWGMA Scholarship

 The scholarship is open to all students who are entering their senior year at a Northwest college or university and who have demonstrated an interest and ability in sports journalism.
 The scholarship is posted at four-year institutions in Oregon, Idaho, British Columbia and Washington.